 I think not.
 I hope not.

-Teradata is simply a perfectly tuned system and I don't think it will disappear from the market so quickly.
+Teradata is simply a perfectly tuned system, and I don’t think it will quickly disappear from the market.

 However, I do see Hadoop’s chances dwindling.

-For example, it is very popular to use Hadoop to store JSON and load after conversion into a database system.
-Snowflake can handle this task with flying colors.
-No need for Hadoop.
+For example, it is trendy to use Hadoop to store JSON and load after conversion into a database system.
+Snowflake can handle this task with flying colors—no need for Hadoop.

 The architecture of Teradata limits this.
 Even if Teradata is offered in the cloud, this does not mean that it is a full “cloud database”.

 Here one must look very carefully at what the individual providers understand by cloud.
 There is a lot of marketing involved.